-A presentation of some of the performances, beginning from 1995 and until 2018
+A presentation of some of the performances and works.
+Between 1995 and 2018.

 Squash & Stretch event, Oxford Brookes University, May 5th, 2018

 The second version from this performance will be presented at the Sideways festival, Helsinki on Sunday, June 10.

 “Accessing Performance”, Research Pavilion, Venice.
 May 18, 2017.